 4. The more children know about Camp Juliette Low, the more secure they feel.
 Attending a Parent-Daughter Weekend (held the first weekend in May every year), seeing pictures of CJL, or seeing a camp video helps her begin to become familiar with the camp surroundings.

 5. Meeting other campers from your local area will also help.
-Call our Winter Office and we will help you find a friend in your area.
+Call our Winter Office and we will help you find a friend.

 6. Your daughter should know all about the plans of those at home.
 Parents who will be out of town should let their child know when and where they can be reached.
 Also, notifying the camp office of this information is very important.